Dotnet-IO-logger/core/Promotions/2_CheckHttpLogs.md

 *A random day...*

 JD: Hey, I'm stuck!
-Your service isn't responding as expected.
+Your service does not work.

 Support engineer: What does the error message say?

-JD: It tells me to 'send no headers'.
+JD: It tells me to 'Please send a request with no headers'.

-Support engineer: And what are you sending?
+Support engineer: And what do you send?

 JD: A request with no headers, just like it asked.

-Support engineer: Can you show me an example of how you're sending the request?
+Support engineer: Can you show me an example of how you send the request?

 JD: Sure, here's what I did:
-`httpClient.DefaultRequestHeaders.Add("no", "no");`
+httpClient.DefaultRequestHeaders.Add("no", "no");
+var response = await httpClient.GetAsync("https://www.xxxxx.xx/api/yyyyy");

 Support engineer: Ah, I see the problem.
 By adding a header with 'no', you're actually sending a header.
 You need to send the request without adding any headers at all.
-Just leave it blank.
+Just leave them empty.

 *The next day...*

 JD: Hey, I removed the ‘no’ header, and it worked!
 But now I’m lost with the response headers.

-Support engineer: What headers are you getting back in the response?
+Support engineer: What headers do get back in the response?

 JD: The documentation says I should get a ‘your-key’ header with a key.
 I see the key, but the value is… ‘System.String[]’?
 That can’t be right, can it?

-Support engineer: How are you reading the headers?
+Support engineer: How do you read the headers?

 JD: Like this: